lightbend/paradox/docs/src/main/paradox/features/snippet-inclusion.md

 ### Link to full source at GitHub

 By default a snippet is followed by a link to the source file at Github.
-This can be switched off by `snip.github_link` to `false`.
+This can be switched off by setting `snip.github_link` to `false`.

 ```sbt
 paradoxProperties in Compile ++= Map(